niftylab/laygo2/docs_workspace/docs_sphinx/source/index.rst

 framework for IC layout generation, written in the Python programming language.

-laygo2 is currently being maintained by the
+The open-source version of laygo2 is currently being maintained by the `Nifty Chips Laboratory <https://niftylab.github.io>`_ at Hanyang University.

-`Nifty Chips Laboratory <https://niftylab.github.io>`_ at Hanyang University in South Korea, ensuring that the package remains up-to-date and well-supported.
+Its closed-source version requires a technology-transfer contract to be provided.
+Contact for details.

 .. toctree::
    :maxdepth: 2